 Per Chapter 4 of the New York State Stormwater Management Design Manual (SMDM) from January 2015, given that the Project Site is located within the Long Island Sound tidal area and on-site runoff is discharging into the tidal water, water quantity controls are not required for new development on the Project Site.
-However, water quality treatment would be provided in the stormwater management of the Project Site through stormwater detention as identified in Chapter 3F, Stormwater Management, of the DEIS and FEIS.
+However, water quality treatment would be provided in the stormwater management of the Project Site through stormwater detention as identified in Chapter 3F, Stormwater Management, of the DEIS and Section 3.F of the FEIS.